ancorasir/DesignLearnRG_euROBIN/README.md

 ## Software Dependencies

-The code is developed with Python, and tested on Ubuntu 20.04 with the following dependencies:
+The repository is developed with C++ and Python, and tested on Ubuntu 20.04 with the following dependencies:

 - [Real-time Data Exchange (RTDE)](https://www.universal-robots.com/articles/ur/interface-communication/real-time-data-exchange-rtde-guide/)
 - [Intel RealSense SDK 2.0](https://www.intelrealsense.com/sdk-2/)